decaporg/decap-cms/docs/architecture.md

 ## Value Objects:
 **AssetProxy:** AssetProxy is a Value Object that holds information regarding an asset file (such as an image, for example), whether it's persisted online or held locally in cache.

-For files persisted online, the AssetProxy only keeps information about it's URI.
+For a file persisted online, the AssetProxy only keeps information about its URI.
 For local files, the AssetProxy will keep a reference to the actual File object while generating the expected final URIs and on-demand blobs for local preview.

 The AssetProxy object can be used directly inside a media tag (such as `<img>`), as it will always return something that can be used by the media tag to render correctly (either the URI for the online file or a single-use blob).